 It’s not known why Beethoven didn’t marry, but the fact remains that he did not.
 That’s not to say, however, that he wasn’t romantic.
 As mentioned before, he asked the German opera singer Elisabeth Röckel to marry him.
 He left behind love letters to an unknown lady who has become known as the Immortal Beloved.
 Some speculate that the letters were to Antonie Brentano, a noblewoman who was married.
 There is even a claim that her final child, Karl Josef, may be Beethoven’s and not her husband’s.

 How did Beethoven become deaf?

 Beethoven began to lose his hearing around 1801.
 It started off as a form of tinnitus and became worse over time.
 The cause is unknown but has been attributed to syphilis, lead poisoning, or typhus.
-Because of his hearing loss, however, we have a unique historical record that gives us insight into his thoughts.
+In 2005, tests on Beethoven’s hair in 2005 contained high lead levels, but since then, the results and conclusion have been questioned.
+Regardless of the cause, because of his hearing loss, we have a unique historical record that gives us insight into his thoughts.
 Beethoven kept conversation books discussing music and other issues that reveals how he felt his music should be performed.

 Who did Beethoven influence?